joowkim/learning-materials/README.md

 ``` 1 - pbinom(0, 8, 0.05)``` which is 0.3366.
 So there is a 33.66% probability of making at least one type 1 error.
 [reference](Chris Builder - Multiple regression lecture notes Class #16)

+Family wise error rate

+The probability of rejecting at least one of the null hypotheses when all of the H_0's are true.

 ### Interpreting the interaction term
 The effet of the levels of FactorA depends upon what level of factorB